IFFCinema/mostraweb/README.md

 # webapp
 This is our webapp template for our alternative cinema exhibition.
-Here teh users can choose which movie do they want to watch to.
+Here the users can choose which movie do they want to watch to.